krm37/DeepracerStudent/README.md

-# deepracer-student-reward-function
+# deepracer-student-reward-functions

- acceleration based reward function
+This repository will be updated